eoh9/eoh9/test.md

 ### Behavior
 - The cycle name label is updated based on ERD values.
-- The card can be hidden or shown based on a boolean value.
+- The card's visibility can be toggled.

 ### ERDs Used
 | ERD | Description |